swiftlang/swift-llbuild/docs/buildsystem.rst

        under.

    * - LLBUILD_TASK_ID
-     - A (reasonably) identifier string for this individual task.
+     - A (reasonably unique) identifier string for this individual task.

    * - LLBUILD_CONTROL_FD
      - The file descriptor passed to the subprocess that may be written to with